Guinea: Shots fired near presidential palace amid coup rumors | DW | 05.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Army putschists claim President Alpha Conde has been arrested, which the government denies.
+A source told DW that the president has been detained by special forces in a possible coup attempt, which the government denies.
 The military sealed off parts of the capital Conakry in response to the gunfire.

 Gunfire rang out near the presidential palace in the Guinean capital of Conakry amid rumors of an army coup on Sunday, witnesses told Reuters and several other news agencies.
 At least two people were injured from the violence.